About

 I make my home in Wisconsin, land of the three seasons—summer, fall, winter.
 (For some reason, spring passes us by).
 When my husband starts to lobby for us to move to a warmer climate, I point to fires, tornados, and rising sea levels as the reason to stay put in the middle of the heartland.
 Besides, I kind of like the crunch of freshly fallen snow beneath my boots as I trudge to the mailbox.
 But the main reason I stay are the great women friends I’ve made here.
 With age comes wisdom about what’s truly important, and they are.

 I write full-time after a short career as a psychologist and a much longer one as the founder and CEO of a national art consulting company.
 If I’m honest, I’m a writing conference junkie, having penned my first published short story as a result of a stint at the Iowa Summer Writing Festival and I regularly attend several events each year when a pandemic doesn’t get in the way.
 I’ve had many mentors along the way, and my way of paying that forward is by supporting fellow authors, particularly those just starting out, through podcast interviews, teaching, speaking gigs, and through shout-outs and posts on social media.
-That’s also why I regularly blog for Rocky Mountain Fiction Writers and Chicago Writers Association.
+That’s also why I regularly blog for Rocky Mountain Fiction Writers.

 I came to writing through my first love–reading.
 Yes, I was one of those kids who grabbed a book as a toddler and read it until the cover fell off.
 Now that I’ve got the luxury of a home office, I’ve lined it with bookshelves—three shelves with short story collections, twelve for novels, five for books on writing.
 When my husband was wooing me, he presented me with a box filled with every Agatha Christie mystery ever published, which he’d scoured used bookstores for months to find.
 That collection sits alongside the Sherlock Holmes canon and Rex Stout’s Nero Wolfe novels.
 And yes, I decided to marry him shortly after.
 Not just because of the books, but I have to admit, it helped.